syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 ### Serialize a complex layout

-DockingManager allows to save a complex layout also.
-For example, it also save the complex layout like Nested DockingManager.
+DockingManager allows you to save a complex layout also.
+For example, it also saves the complex layout like Nested DockingManager.

 ### Serialize the dynamically added children

-By default, DockingManager can’t serialized its Saved Layout, when its children collection modified after DockState is saved.
-Since in the DockingManager, the state persistance feature implemented in such a way that the DockingManager will matches the children collection of saved layout with current DockingManager layout internally and loaded only the same state of  the DockingManager  of the  children collection which is same as saved layout, so if any children collections changes dynamically, it would result in improper layout.
+By default, DockingManager cannot serialize its Saved Layout, when its child collection is modified after DockState is saved.
+Since in the DockingManager, the state persistance feature implemented in such a way that the DockingManager matches the child collection of saved layout with current DockingManager layout internally and loads only the same state of the DockingManager of the children collection, same as saved layout, so when any child collection changes dynamically, it results in an improper layout.

-To save the dynamically added children, we need to use dispatcher, but it has some limitation.
-For this case, we should maintain serialized files in application level and deserialize if needed.
+To save the dynamically added children, you can use dispatcher, but it has some limitations.
+For this case, you can maintain serialized files in application level and deserialize when needed.

 ### Various formats to Save / Load states

-DockingManager allows to save and load the Dockstates of windows in DockingManager in different format.
+DockingManager allows you to save and load the Dockstates of windows in DockingManager in different format.

-Some of the formats are find as below:
+Some of the formats are:

 <table>
 <tr>